DraugDev/steamapi.io-discordbot/README.md

 ### About
 Note: Following project requires a API Key from https://steamapi.io as well created Bot on https://discordapp.com/developers/applications/me.
 For any questions, read documentations first!

 This is just a simple example for a working Discord bot.
-By default it will react on !price command and output embedded message with items and their prices.
+By default it will react on `!price` (you may change it) command and output embedded message with `appid`, `market_hash_name` and their `prices`.
 You can change appearance and some styling directly from a config file.

 ### Setup
-Install latest version of NodeJS.
+- Install latest version of NodeJS.
-Download or clone this project.
+- Download or clone this project.
-Open config.json file and change required values (described in config section).
+- Open config.json file and change required values (described in config section).
-Run command prompt (cmd.exe) and switch to project folder.
+- Run command prompt (cmd.exe) and switch to project folder.
-Run following command:
+- Run following command:
 ```BASH
   npm i
   node index.js